 The stated reason, per the agenda: “the medical, financial, credit or employment history of a particular person or corporation, or matters leading to the appointment, employment, promotion, demotion, discipline, suspension, dismissal or removal of a particular person or corporation.”

-The citizens—the hardy half dozen or so who showed up to observe the evening’s proceedings — sat in the room for two hours staring at two flat screen monitors that displayed the City of Newburgh logo set against a cobalt blue background.
+The citizens — the hardy half dozen or so who showed up to observe the evening’s proceedings — sat in the room for two hours, enjoying the provided audio visual entertainment: two flat screen monitors that displayed the City of Newburgh logo set still against a cobalt blue background, with an incessant hum from the ventilation system providing aural accompaniment.
 For.
 Two.
 Hours.
 They could have been home watching Sinners and had twelve minutes to spare.

-When the council finally emerged, they conducted their other business.
+When the council finally emerged, they conducted their remaining business.
 Nobody explained what they’d been discussing.
 Nobody had to.
 Executive session minutes are not public.

 But here is what we know:

 That’s right.
 Line item 8: public hearing.
 Line item 13: create the position.
 Line item 14: appoint Neppl.
 All in one evening.
-The public was invited to comment on a job that was then created and filled minutes later.
+The public was invited to comment on a job that was already created and then filled minutes later.

 I was there to express my opposition to creating the position, for reasons that I will state later.
-Seeing items 13 and 14 for the first time, I sat there slack jawed, taking in the absurdity of the situation, and said nothing.
-As is usual, few were in attendance: none of them saw any reason to step up to the mike.
+Seeing items 13 and 14 for the first time, I sat there slack jawed, soaking up the absurdity of the situation, and said nothing.
+A certain level of public apathy drives low attendance to council meetings, and tonight was not an exception.
+But to be fair to the public, scheduling this meeting days before Christmas did not help.
+It was as if the council did not want the public to see what was occurring that evening, and those who did saw no reason to step up to the mike either.

 On January 8, 2026, the council spent two hours in private discussing someone’s employment history.